 There’s no right or wrong about CCD and CMPS sensors, there are pros and cons on both technologies.

-If you are looking for a camera that works on low light condition a big CCD sensor can you out, so take a look at the specs before buying.
+If you are looking for a camera that works on low light condition a big CCD sensor can help you out, so take a look at the specs before buying.

 If you want to use high-resolution modern IP cameras, the CMOS is the way to go, but you don’t need to worry too much about that because practically every IP camera comes with a CMOS sensor these days.